Klausdk1999/bitmapReader/README.md

 - `On the bitmap display, select the following settings, 1 , 1, 256, 256, 0x10040000(heap), and then click the "Connect to MIPS" button;`
 After that the display is connected in the correct addres, and you should run the code

-- `To run the code click the assemble button(icon showing a screwdriver and a spanner) the click the green play button that should show on the side of the assemble button`
+- `To run the code click the assemble button (icon showing a screwdriver and a spanner) then click the green play button that should show on the side of the assemble button`